Browse the knowledge base

 Email forwarding stopped working

 Open Settings → Email integration → Activity log.
-If your forwarded emails appear there, the issue is on our processing side — check the per-email rejection reason.
+If your forwarded emails appear there, the issue is on the processing side — check the entry's classification and status.
 If they don't appear at all, the issue is upstream (wrong address, broken forwarding rule, Gmail auto-disabled your forwarding).
 Test by manually forwarding a fresh email.

 When to use this article